 Preparing Insects for Food

 As bearded dragons need a lot of calcium, therefore feeder insects should be coated with calcium supplements 3 to 5 times per week for adults; every day for baby bearded dragons.

-Make sure the insects you are feeding your beardie are fed nutritious and vitamin-rich foods.
+Make sure the insects are fed nutritious and vitamin-rich foods.
 Good foods to feed the insects include cornmeal, ground legumes, mustard green, sweet potatoes, spinach, carrot, collard green, rolled oats, apples cereal, and oranges.

 The best way to feed insects to your bearded dragon is by placing them in a small bowl.
 Once the feeding time is over, make sure no insect remains in the cage as it could foul the water supply.

 When feeding insects to your dragon, make sure the size of the food is proportional to the size of the dragon.
 Problems such as intestinal blockages and seizures can occur if you feed your beardie insects that are larger for them to digest or capture.

 Fresh vegetables should also be fed daily.
 Your dragon can eat virtually any type of veggies that you would eat.

 You can add the following vegetables to your bearded dragon diet.